LeonardoMeireles/Desafio-Trunks/README.md

 To install the API, you will need pip installed, after that just run the following command on your terminal:
 > pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

-After that just execute run desafioTunts.py
+After that just execute desafioTunts.py .